Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/README.md

 ## Scenario details
 The scenario describes a secure baseline that allows you to have a protect environment and a good starting point for designing your solution.
-Defence in depth is a security strategy that involves implementing multiple layers of defence at different points within a network or system.
-The idea is that if one layer of defence is breached, the next layer will be able to prevent an attacker from gaining access to sensitive information or critical systems.
+Defense in depth is a security strategy that involves implementing multiple layers of defense at different points within a network or system.
+The idea is that if one layer of defense is breached, the next layer will be able to prevent an attacker from gaining access to sensitive information or critical systems.
 This approach is a key point that drives the architecture decisions ->
 * Use isolated network layers for the different components.
 * Use protected AD based access via Managed Identity (where possible).